Grit, great work ethic, and fit, shared values with the right mix of characteristics, have been covered. What about wit?

 With wit, i.e. true intelligence, an employee is book smart and street smart and uses both to invent new ways of doing things bigger, better and faster.
 Although book smarts and street smarts are distinct they are interconnected in important ways – finding candidates with both is critical.

 Book smarts are important for two reasons.
 First, candidates have academic knowledge, some portion of which is applicable day one (like writing a business email or using Excel).
-Second, and more important, a candidate with book smarts knows how to use the experiences of others, in the form of great books or the internet, to gain knowledge they don’t already have.
+Second, and more importantly, a candidate with book smarts knows how to use the experiences of others, in the form of great books or the internet, to gain knowledge they don’t already have.
 Candidates who effectively learn through reading are incredibly valuable because they are able to take on just about any task.

 Ascertain book smarts with questions like these: